MasterKrab/masterkrab/README.md

 # 😎 Hello, nice to see you!
 I am an eccentric fullstack developer who loves ❤ to learn new technologies ✨.

-🌱 I’m currently learning c, c++, PyQt, SQL, Rust, Lua.
+🌱 I’m currently learning Rust.

 💬 Ask me about React, NextJS, Svelte, FastAPI.